apache/hudi/.github/PULL_REQUEST_TEMPLATE.md

 This pull request is already covered by existing tests, such as *(please describe tests)*.

+(or)

+This change added tests and can be verified as follows:

+*(example:)*

+  - *Added integration tests for end-to-end.*
+  - *Added HoodieClientWriteTest to verify the change.*
+  - *Manually verified the change by running a job locally.*

 ## Committer checklist

  - [ ] Has a corresponding JIRA in PR title & commit